XuZhengzhuo/Long-tailed-Visual-Recognition-Paper-List/README.md

 # Long-Tailed-Visual-Recognition-Paper-List

 Sort by conference.

-Feel free to exchange idea and issue -.-
+Feel free to exchange ideas and issues -.-

+## To Do
+- EXTREME CLASSIFICATION VIA ADVERSARIAL SOFTMAX APPROXIMATION
+- Improving Negative Sampling for Word Representation using Self-embedded Features
+- Striking the Right Balance with Uncertainty

 ## AAAI 2021
 - Bag of Tricks for Long-Tailed Visual Recognition with Deep Convolutional Neural Networks